 Hugely prolific in fruit and leafy shade growth, they are a dual purpose plant for gardeners looking for a green shade or windbreak which gives a good supply of tasty food.

 Achocha/Caihua (pronounced kai-wa) is a slender tropical vine with long tendrils for climbing originally from South America.
 Domesticated in the Andes, it spread throughout Colombia and Bolivia in ancient times.
 It is now grown all across Central and South America, as well as India and Nepal.

 The mature fruit is pale green, semi-flattened like a cucumber 3-5" long and 1-2" wide, hollow with several black seeds resembling tree bark.
 The leaves are 4-5" wide and divided into several lobes.
-In Central and South America the fruits are eaten either raw or cooked after removal of the seeds.
-They are also prepared as stuffed peppers; stuffed with meat, fish or cheese and then baked or fresh.
+Vines climb well and regularly top 10 feet, easily trained on a trellis for a shade structure.

 Can be started inside along with tomatoes and transplanted out in shorter season or cool spring areas.